Singleton Pattern «Prev Next»

 One known use of the Singleton pattern is found in the hidden parts of the Java class library.

+The audio device example I used earlier is not a mere fantasy.
 The sun.audio.AudioDevice class actually exists, and is used in more or less the way I described.

 The Gang of Four lists several other known uses of Singleton patterns, including